 Costumes for Thai Khon Dance

 The wonderful costumes are one of the most stunning parts of Thai dance.
 They represent the past and seem to have no relevance to our world.
 Nevertheless, the dancers go the extra mile to get their costumes right.
 No performance of the Khon would be acceptable without these costumes.
-The khon characters are elaborately dressed with each piece of ornament and headdress specifically named and assigned to a particular character.
+The Khon characters are elaborately dressed with each piece of ornament and headdress specifically named and assigned to a particular character.

 For example, a male dancer wears a long-sleeved brocaded shirt with glittering decorations and shoulder straps.
 Underneath the brocade, an actor wears an undergarment ending in a loincloth.
-Hanging in front of the brocade are chai wai, a decorative flap of cloth suspended from the belt, and chai krang, a scarf with the ends hanging down over both knees.
+Hanging in front of the brocade is chai wai, a decorative flap of cloth suspended from the belt, and chai krang, a scarf with the ends hanging down over both knees.
 A dancer can also wear a headdress, necklace, breastplate, embroidered girdle, bracelet, armlet, or anklet.

 The weapons may also help to distinguish the characters of the Ramakien.
 For instance, Hanuman, the leader of the monkeys, carries a trident.
 The demon son of Tosakanth carries a bow and arrow.
 Furthermore, performers appearing very similar in masks and costumes are not usually on stage at the same time.
 This helps the audience to tell the characters apart.

 Whereas, a female dancer wears a short-sleeved shirt, before covering it with sabai, a shawl used to wrap over one shoulder around her chest and back.
 Then, she puts on a brocade folding in the front.
 Females also wear headdresses or tiaras according to their status.
-They can have jewelry, such as diamond or chain worn from both shoulders across the breast.
+They can have jewelry, such as a diamond or chain worn from both shoulders across the breast.